mrcloudchase/averagejoeslab/docs/intro.md

 - Research tools and software
 - Documentation and version control

-**🎯 Milestone**: Complete your first literature review on a topic of interest
+**Milestone**: Complete your first literature review on a topic of interest

 ### Phase 2: Technical Skills (Weeks 5-8)
 **Develop the technical skills for research engineering**